arangodb/docs-hugo/site/content/3.12/release-notes/version-3.0/incompatible-changes-in-3-0.md

 menuTitle: Incompatible changes in 3.0
 weight: 10
 description: >-
-  It is recommended to check the following list of incompatible changes before upgrading to ArangoDB 3
+  Check the following list of potential breaking changes **before** upgrading to this ArangoDB version and adjust any client applications if necessary
 archetype: default
 ---
-It is recommended to check the following list of incompatible changes **before** upgrading to ArangoDB 3.0, and adjust any client programs if necessary.

 ## Build system

 Building ArangoDB 3.0 from source now requires CMake.